mairooni/papers/journal.md

 # Instrumentation
 The Aerosol Mass spectometer is described in Allen et tu 2003

 # Conclusions
 We have made great inroads to understanding the mechanism of particle formation.
+# Results
+Our simulations did a good job of reproducing the measures.
+This means we think we understant whats going on.
+This addresses question X from the introduction.